Independence Day (Pakistan): Public celebrations

 As the month of August begins, special stalls, fun fairs and shops are set up across the country for the sale of national flags, buntings, banners and posters, badges, pictures of national heroes, multimedia and other celebratory items.
 Vehicles, private buildings, homes, and streets are decorated with national flags, candles, oil lamps, pennants and buntings.
 Businesses engage in rigorous marketing, as do leading designer fashion outlets which stock independence-themed clothing, jewellery and self-adornments.

 The day begins with special prayers for the integrity, solidarity, and development of Pakistan in mosques and religious places across the country.
 Citizens attending independence day parades and other events are usually dressed in Pakistan's official colours, green and white.
 Many people meet their friends and relatives, dine over Pakistani food, and visit recreational spots to mark the holiday.
 Public functions including elaborate firework shows, street parades, seminars, televised transmissions, music and poetry contests, children's shows and art exhibitions are a common part of the celebrations.
 Along with flag hoisting, the national anthem is sung at various government places, schools, residences, and monuments on the day, and patriotic slogans such as Pakistan Zindabad are raised.
 Musical concerts and dance performances are arranged both inside and outside the country, featuring popular artists.
 Homage is paid to the people who lost their lives during the migration and riots which followed independence in 1947, as well as martyrs of the Pakistan Army and recipients of Nishan-e-Haider, and political figures, famous artists and scientists.

 Immigrant communities in Pakistan partake in the festivities as well.
 In countries where there are significant Pakistani communities or which share strong relations with Pakistan, the national colours and flag of Pakistan are frequently illuminated on prominent structures, squares and public monuments as a show of celebration.
 The Pakistani diaspora organises cultural events to celebrate independence day, and public parades are held in cities with large Pakistani populations, such as New York, London and Dubai.
-In addition, some Kashmiris from Jammu and Kashmir who hold pro-Pakistan sentiments are known to observe the day, causing friction with Indian authorities.
+In addition, some Kashmiris from Indian side of Jammu and Kashmir are known to observe the day, causing friction with Indian authorities.